obedlaws/Python-Webscrape-CMC/README.md

 put into a CSV to import it into a table in PostgreSQL.
 It was my first time working with data scraping and PostgreSQL.

-Here is a video that explain my code: (SOON)
+Here is a small blog post talking about creating this webscraping code.

 ## Test Sample
 This sample code and test was made on Jan 3, 2022 at 4:45PM